skycler/jump-math/README.md

 ## How to Play

-1. Select a theme (Forest, Snow, or Beach)
+1. Select a theme (Forest, Snow, Beach, or City)
 2. Choose a game mode:
    - **Timed Challenge**: Select a time limit (1-5 minutes) and try to score as high as possible
    - **Target Score**: Select a target (5-20 points) and try to reach it as fast as possible